Develop skills that will set you apart as an effective professional counsellor.

 ACS is registered in this area of training with the Complementary Medicine Association in the UK.

 ACS is also an approved member of the Association of Coaching; the Gold Coast Education Network and the British Association of Learning &

 Development, amongst other organisations.

-This course already articulates with Advanced Diplomas and Diplomas conducted by this school and affiliated colleges in Australia, the UK and other countries; and with degrees offered by Warnborough University in the U.K.
+This course already articulates with other Proficiency Awards conducted by this school and affiliated colleges in Australia, the UK and other countries; and with degrees offered by Warnborough University in the U.K.

 ACS has operated for over 30 years.
 We have offices in both Australia and the UK, and a high profile presence on the internet.
 We have a reputation for cutting edge education, that focuses strongly on learning and always puts the student first.

-(Note: The fee for this course is lower than our standard diploma fee.
-This is because it had been developed in liaison with industry representatives who required it to be less hours than the standard ACS diploma.
-Of course this situation has resulted in an advantage to our students.
-In effect you are getting a diploma for an associate diploma level fee)
+(Note: The fee for this course is lower than our standard fee.
+This is because it had been developed in liaison with industry representatives who required it to be less hours than the standard Proficiency Award 2.
+Of course this situation has resulted in an advantage to our students.)

 BREAKDOWN OF THE COURSE COMPONENTS

 The course is sequenced so that foundation knowledge and skills are established through completion of the core unit modules.
 Students will be expected to complete these modules before undertaking any of the other course components.